|Quick Facts: Financial Examiners|

 Financial examiners typically need a bachelor’s degree that includes some coursework in accounting.
 Entry-level examiners are trained on the job by senior examiners.

-Employment of financial examiners is projected to grow 6 percent from 2012 to 2022, slower than the average for all occupations.
-New regulations will likely create a need for more examiners, though declining employment in federal government will slow growth for these workers.
+Employment of financial examiners is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
+New regulations will likely create a need for more examiners, especially in financial institutions.

 Compare the job duties, education, job growth, and pay of financial examiners with similar occupations.